-What Is Defensive Driving And What Are Safe Driving Techniques For Teenagers?
+What Is Defensive Driving?
+Safe Driving Techniques for Teenagers

 According to the U.S. Census Bureau, there were approximately 10.8 million auto accidents in the United States in 2009 (the most recent statistics available as of 2012).
 The actual number may be even higher, since sometimes the parties involved decide not to report the accident to police or to their insurance companies, preferring to simply settle the matter themselves.
 (Not recommended…you should report all accidents to your insurance company.)
 Many of those accidents could have been avoided if the drivers involved had been more actively practicing defensive driving techniques.

 Defensive driving is the practice of maintaining an awareness of road and weather conditions, other vehicles and pedestrians, and potentially hazardous situations…and then taking steps to prevent becoming the cause of – or becoming involved in – an accident.